albar965/littlenavmap-manual/src/en/SEARCH.rst

 .. figure:: ../images/complexsearch.jpg

-        A complex distance search: Find all airports within a distance between 200 and 400 nautical miles from Frankfurt (EDDF).
+        A complex distance search: Find all airports within a distance between 200 and 400 NM from Frankfurt (EDDF).
         Airports should have a rating greater than 0 and should have at least one lighted runway.
 Military and closed airports are excluded.
 The resulting airports are highlighted on the map by selecting them in the